 Category Does not meet expectations Meets expectations Exceeds expectations Composition There is no use of white space, symmetry, and focal point.
-Site pages (and elements within pages) are cut off inappropriately at their borders or are surrounded by excessive white space.
+Application interface (and elements within application) is cut off inappropriately at its borders or are surrounded by excessive white space.
 There is some use of white space, symmetry, and focal point.
-Site pages (and elements within pages) usually fit appropriately within their borders.
+Application interface (and elements within pages) usually fit appropriately within its borders.
 White space, symmetry, and focal point are used effectively.
-Site pages (and elements within pages) fit within their borders in a pleasing manner.
+Application interface (and elements within pages) fit within its borders in a pleasing manner.
 Color Colors clash and do little for the theme of the design.
 Background color interferes with text and images.
 Colors make text less readable.
 Colors are somewhat complementary.
 Background color coordinates with images and text design.
 Colors do not interfere with readability.
 Colors work together, reinforcing the theme of the design.
 Background color enhances images and text design.
 Colors strongly support readability.
 Typography Text is not easily readable.
 White space is not used effectively.
 Fonts and text effects interfere with the design and readability.
 Text is readable.
-Type sizes communicate information and are compatible with overall site design.
+Type sizes communicate information and are compatible with the overall design.
 White space around text supports readability and design.
 Fonts and text effects are compatible with the design and readability.
 Text is readable, and selected fonts support design goals.
 Type sizes reflect desired emphasis.
 White space around text strongly supports readability and design.
 Fonts and text effects add to mood and tone.
 Fonts enhance readability through color, size, and contrast.
-Usability Site navigation appears on some pages, and not all links function properly.
-Navigation does not allow users access to all main pages in the site and is not intuitive to use.
-Some site pages take a noticeable time to load, and the delays are caused by irrelevant elements.
-Site navigation appears on all pages, and all links function properly.
-Navigation gives users access to most main pages in the site and is intuitive to use.
-Some site pages take a noticeable time to load, but most delays are worth the wait.
-Consistent site navigation appears on all pages, and all links function properly.
-Navigation gives users access to all main pages in the site and is intuitive to use.
-Site pages load in a reasonable time, and any noticeable delays are worth the wait.
+Usability Application navigation appears in some areas, and not all links or buttons function properly.
+Navigation does not allow users access to all content and is not intuitive to use.
+The application takes a noticeable time to load, and the delays are caused by irrelevant elements.
+Application navigation appears in all areas, and all links and/or buttons function properly.
+Navigation gives users access to most of the content and is intuitive to use.
+Some parts of the application take a noticeable time to load, but most delays are worth the wait.
+Consistent navigation appears across the application, and all links and/or buttons function properly.
+Navigation gives users access to all of the content and is intuitive to use.
+Application loads in a reasonable time, and any noticeable delays are worth the wait.

-Category Does not meet expectations Meets expectations Exceeds expectations Use of technical elements (Dreamweaver, Fireworks, Photoshop, Illustrator, or Flash) Use of technical elements and effects does not enhance the user's experience or consistently support the overall goals and message of the site.
-Use of technical elements and effects consistently supports the overall goals and message of the site but does not enhance the user's experience.
+Category Does not meet expectations Meets expectations Exceeds expectations Use of technical elements (Photoshop, Illustrator, or Flash) Use of technical elements and effects does not enhance the user's experience or consistently support the overall goals and message of the site.
+Use of technical elements and effects consistently supports the overall goals and message of the application but does not enhance the user's experience.
 Use of such elements or effects is not excessive or distracting.
-Use of technical elements and effects adds to the overall design of the site by enhancing the user's experience and supporting the goals and message of the site.
+Use of technical elements and effects adds to the overall design of the application by enhancing the user's experience and supporting the goals and message.
 Use of such elements or effects is not excessive or distracting.
 Storyboard Storyboard provides incomplete or contradictory production information.
 Storyboard is complete but somewhat difficult to interpret.
 Storyboard is thorough, complete, and very clear.